aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 .. important::

-    Aiven for ClickHouse® tiered storage is a limited availability feature.
+    Aiven for ClickHouse® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 Discover the tiered storage capability in Aiven for ClickHouse®.
 Learn how it works and explore its use cases.
 Check why you might need it and what benefits you get using it.